Len (band): History

 Marc Costanzo began recreationally recording music at the age of 13 years old.
-These recordings were predominately helmed by Marc, although his older sister Sharon sometimes contributed vocals to the recordings.
+These recordings were predominantly helmed by Marc, although his older sister Sharon sometimes contributed vocals to the recordings.
 In 1991, Marc began to produce music under the pseudonym of Len as a solo project.
 The name was taken from a high school friend of Marc's named Lenny.
 Sharon officially joined this project a year later, thus marking Len's first iteration as a duo.
 Len began as a punk rock band, with pop music influences.
 Between 1992 and 1997, the brother-sister duo independently released a self-titled extended play and two studio albums, Superstar (1995) and Get Your Legs Broke (1997).

 In 1994, "Candy Pop" was recorded and used as the theme song for the newest season of CBC's Streetcents.
 In March 1994, the band released a split-cassette release on No Records, which also featured Hip Club Groove, Zoltar, and Chaz Rules.

 As Superstar was recorded when the band were in Halifax, the band shot some music videos for the songs "Candy Pop", "Show Off", and "Slacker", and the album featured many alumni of the Halifax music scene, such as Joel Plaskett, Michael Catano, and Chris Murphy.
 The band performed at the 1995 Halifax Pop Explosion, for a No Cases No Records showcase, of which they were signed to, at the time.

 Marc estimated both Superstar & Get Your Legs Broke sold around 10-15,000 units each.
 While these two albums received minimal attention in Canada, the duo found difficulty in attracting attention from major record labels.
 The band had their first taste of success when they received retroactive acclaim for the song "Candy Pop".